-2) Outcrop and subsurface studies of ancient sedimentary strata tend to focus on detrital-dominated stratigraphic intervals.
-Studies usually combine various aspects of petrography, geochemistry, facies architecture, reconstruction of depositional environments, seismic stratigraphy and basin evolution.
+Earth Systems History – Outcrop and subsurface studies of ancient sedimentary strata tend to focus on detrital-dominated stratigraphic intervals.
+Studies usually combine various aspects of petrography, paleontology, geochemistry, facies architecture, reconstruction of depositional environments, seismic stratigraphy and basin evolution.

-5) Research in hydrogeology and hydrology focuses on groundwater flow, groundwater exchange with surface water bodies (rivers, canals, lakes), watershed hydrology, and the use of naturally occurring chemical tracers in quantifying water flow and mixing.
-Recent projects have involved studies in Florida, North Carolina, and Costa Rica.
+Hydrology and Water Resources – Research in hydrology and hydrogeology focuses on groundwater flow, groundwater exchange with surface water bodies (rivers, canals, lakes), watershed hydrology, glacial hydrology, and the use of naturally occurring chemical tracers in quantifying water flow and mixing.

-If you decide to enter the program at NC State, you should plan to arrive a few days before the semester starts in order to become familiar with the department, meet with your advisor, complete registration if necessary, and determine your office assignment.
+If you decide to enter the program at NC State, you should plan to arrive a few days before the semester starts to become familiar with the department, meet with your advisor, complete registration if necessary and determine your office assignment.
 Several required meetings are associated with the start of classes, and you will be informed of their specific dates by letter.
 Students are encouraged to enroll in the First Year Graduate Seminar, where they are familiarized with the requirements of the program and introduced to important resources in the department and elsewhere on campus.

 Since research is a major purpose of graduate study, you will be strongly encouraged to present your results at an appropriate professional meeting.
 Actual preparation of your thesis or dissertation usually will follow a format adaptable to publication in a professional journal.